In this article

 • Where to submit completed expense reports

-• When to expect to receive travel reimbursements and through what payment method
+• The general time frame to receive travel reimbursements and through what payment method

 Travel safety and support

-Don’t forget to include points of contact, procedures, and any other instructions business travelers should have in case of an issue or emergency.
-What should they do if they get into an accident abroad?
-What can employees expect if their flight gets canceled or their luggage gets lost en route?
-Provide specifics on your company’s business travel insurance policies, so employees understand what’s included in their coverage and what isn’t.
+Don’t forget to include points of contact, procedures, and any other instructions travelers should have in case of an emergency.
+What should they do if they get into an accident?
+What can they expect in the event of a flight cancelation?
+Provide specifics on your company’s travel insurance coverage so employees understand what’s included.

 This degree of support shouldn’t be available just for emergencies, though.
 You should encourage employees to reach out to you whenever they have questions about their trip or your company’s travel policy.
 Indicate who business travelers should contact for any concerns, how to reach them, and how quickly to expect a response.

-If your company books international and domestic business travel, consider creating separate guidelines for each.
-Doing so will allow you to fine-tune your policy terms to the unique needs of these types of business trips.
+If your company books both international and domestic business travel, consider creating separate guidelines for each.
+Doing so will allow you to fine-tune your policy to the unique needs of this type of business trip.

-For example, airfare for international flights is generally higher than that for domestic tickets, so your budgetary restrictions for domestic air travel may not apply to international bookings.
-Alternatively, to avoid the steep price hikes that often accompany last-minute travel bookings, you may require employees to book international travel arrangements much further in advance than what’s allowed for domestic business trips.
+For example, airfare for international flights is generally higher than domestic airfare, so your budgetary restrictions for domestic flights may not apply to international bookings.
+Alternatively, to avoid the price hikes that often come with last-minute bookings, you may require employees to book international travel arrangements further in advance than domestic business trips.

 Considerations for remote and hybrid employees

-Now that more companies have adopted a remote-first, hybrid, or distributed work environment, it’s even more important to adapt your travel policy to the changing needs of your organization and workforce.
+Now that many companies have adopted a remote-first, hybrid, or distributed work environment, it’s even more important to adapt your travel policy to the changing needs of your organization and workforce.

-According to a survey conducted by the Global Business Travel Association, 48% of travel buyers plan to revise or have already revised their organization’s travel policy to take remote and hybrid workers into account.** The top areas of focus for these survey respondents include:
+According to a survey conducted by the Global Business Travel Association, 48% of travel buyers plan to revise or have already revised their organization’s travel policy to account for remote and hybrid workers.
+The top areas of focus for these survey respondents include:

 • Types of meetings allowed for travel (40%)